In the Field: Nikon D4 for Motorsport Photography

 Nikon D4 | 70-200mm f/2.8 | 200mm | 1/500 sec | f/2.8 | ISO 640

 The Nikon D4 holds its battery for ages.
-For my personal Nikon D4, I’ve recently bought a secondary battery so that I’m less stressed about it dying—but I’ll rarely need it.
+For my personal Nikon D4, I’ve recently bought a secondary battery so that I’m less stressed about it dying.
+But I’ll rarely need it.
 The battery life will usually hold for more than a day for shooting for me.

 Nikon D4 | 70-200mm f/2.8 | 155mm | 1/3200 sec | f/2.8 | ISO 640

-I have a couple of favorite photos I’ve taken with the camera.
+I have a couple of my best photos I’ve taken with the camera.
 It’s hard to pick a single one, so I’ve narrowed it down to four.
-The first photo is one I shot recently at the Festival of Speed, working for McMurtry Automotive—who ended up winning the event and getting the new fastest run up the Hill Climb.
+The first photo is one I shot recently at the Festival of Speed, working for McMurtry Automotive, who ended up winning the event and getting the new fastest run up the Hill Climb.
 The photo is a picture of Derek Bell, a former professional British racing car driver, who won Le Mans many times.
 The picture is of him looking away into the paddock just before he shuts his door and heads off into the starting area.

-This photo was immediately one of my favorites, I had framed the subject using the open door and the inside of the windscreen.
+This photo was immediately one of my best, I had framed the subject using the open door and the inside of the windscreen.
 Taking this photo helped lighten my mood, especially after already having three days of continuous shooting.

 Nikon D4 | 50mm f/1.8 | 1/2000 sec | f/2.2 | ISO 320

-This shot was composed at about 10 pm, with the only light coming from a garage in the pit lane.
+This shot was composed at about 22:00, with the only light coming from a garage in the pit lane.
 The garage has five people standing in it, creating a secondary subject.
 This photo demonstrates the low-light capabilities of the Nikon D4, and how well the camera handles high ISO.
 This shot was taken at ISO 3,200 with next-to-no grain or noise.
 This is exceptional for a DSLR, especially of its age.
-This photo was shot with the 70-200mm f/2.8, at f2.8 to get as much light into the camera as possible.
+This photo was shot with the 70-200mm f/2.8, at f/2.8, to get as much light into the camera as possible.

 Nikon D4 | 50mm f/1.8 | 1/160sec | f/2.8 | ISO 2000

 Another favourite is the shot of a BMW 2002 I took for BMW Magazine.
-The image was taken from the back of another car—being my first-time doing rolling shots, I was really happy with the photos.
+The image was taken from the back of another car.
+Being my first-time doing rolling shots, I was really happy with the photos.

 BMW Magazine shoot of a 2002 BMW.